falconsmilie/phospy/docs/architecture/package-layout.md

 PhosPy is organised by domain capability first.

-Use this as the contributor-facing guide for where new code should live.
+Use this as the main contributor guide for where new code should live.
 The migration map in this directory is historical context, not the main guide.

 ## Domain Packages